njoanc/neighborhood/README.md

 ### Description

-The Watchtower is a neighborhood watch web application that allows you to be aware about everything happening in your neighborhood.
+The SkyBlue is a neighborhood watch web application that allows you to be aware about everything happening in your neighborhood.
 From contact information of different handyman to meeting announcements or even alerts..

 ## User Stories